rusefi/rusefi_documentation/OEM-Docs/Honda/E24-SEFMJ-white-civic-si/E24-SEFMJ-white-civic-si.md

 Open question: how is A/C request encoded?
 Partial answer: looks like third byte 0x80 see https://github.com/rusefi/hellen125honda-issues/issues/26#issuecomment-1464826791

-Open question: how is CLT encided in what packets?
+Open question: how is CLT encoded in what packets?

 # What we have

 E24-SEFMJ-white-civic-si-logicdata.zip has all the raw data as saleae https://support.saleae.com/logic-software/legacy-software/older-software-releases files

 E24-SEFMJ-white-civic-si-csv.zip has same data exported as timestamp,byte value pairs

 3-door-open-wakes-bus-up opening door waking up SEFMJ

 6-high-rpm idle at around 2K RPM hoping for CLT to go up

 7-ac-on-off pressing/depressing A/C button a few times